-method development The process of design and preliminary assessment of the characteristics of a method, including ruggedness. method validation The process of characterising the performance to be expected of a method in terms of its scope, specificity, accuracy (bias), sensitivity, repeatability and reproducibility.
+mothe d The measure of design and meliminant againment of method development The process of design and preliminary assessment of the characteristics of a method, including ruggedness. method validation The process of characterising the performance to be expected of a method in terms of its scope, specificity, accuracy (bias), sensitivity, repeatability and reproducibility.
 Some information on all characteristics, except reproducibility, should be established prior to the analysis of samples, whereas data on reproducibility and extensions of scope may be produced from AQC, during the analysis of samples.
 Wherever possible, the assessment of accuracy (bias) should involve analysis of certified reference materials, participation in proficiency tests, or other inter-laboratory comparisons.
 MRL Maximum residue limit.
 MRL is set at or about the LOQ.
 MS Mass spectrometry.
 MS/MS Tandem mass spectrometry, here taken to include MS^n .
 An MS procedure in which ions of a selected mass to charge ratio (m/z) from the primary ionisation process are isolated, fragmented usually by collision, and the product ions separated (MS/MS or MS^2).
-In ion-trap mass spectrometers, the procedure may be carried out repetitively on a sequence of product ions (MS^n), although this is not usually practical with low-level residues. negative result A result demonstrating that the analyte was not found in a sample, at or above the reporting limit.
-It does not demonstrate the complete absence of the analyte and does not imply that the result is arithmetically negative.
-"Null result" is a more appropriate term, though rarely used.
-A negative result is reported as less than the reporting limit.
-NPD Nitrogen-phosphorus detector. performance verification see analytical quality control (AQC) positive result A result demonstrating that the analyte was found in a sample, at or above its reporting limit.
+In ion-trap mass spectrometers, the procedure may be carried out repetitively on a sequence of product ions (MS n), although this is not usually practical with low-level residues.
+NPD Nitrogen-phosphorus detector. performance verification see analytical quality control (AQC)

 priming (of GC injectors and columns) Priming effects resemble long-lasting matrix effects and are typically observed in gas chromatography.
 Typically, an aliquot of sample extract that has not been subjected to clean-up may be injected after a new column or injector liner is fitted, or at the beginning of a batch of determinations.
 The objective is to "deactivate" the GC system and maximise transmission of the analyte to the detector.
 In some cases, large quantities of analyte may be injected with the same objective.
-In such cases it is critically important that injections of blank extracts are made before samples are analysed, to ensure the absence of carryover of the analyte.
+In such cases it is critically important that injections of solvent or blank extracts are made before samples are analysed, to ensure the absence of carryover of the analyte.
 Priming effects are rarely permanent and may not eliminate matrix effects. procedural blank See blank. procedural standard A calibration standard of a derivative, degradation product, etc., of the analyte which is generated from a precursor, as part of the analytical method.
 Procedural standards are often employed in cases where the derivative, degradation product, etc., is not available as a "pure" standard.
 The term is not applied to transient species generated in the detector, e.g. fragments in mass spectrometry.
 However, it is applicable to the products of post-column reactions generated prior to detection in HPLC. reagent blank See blank. recovery (of analyte through an analytical method) The proportion of analyte remaining at the point of the final determination, following its addition (usually to a blank sample) immediately prior to extraction.
 Usually expressed as a percentage.
-The mean recovery provides a measure of part of the bias in results.
-It may or may not be the most significant source of bias in any particular case.
 Routine recovery refers to the determination(s) performed with the analysis of each batch of samples. reference material Material characterised with respect to its notionally homogeneous content of analyte.
 Certified reference materials (CRMs) are normally characterised in a number of laboratories, for concentration and homogeneity of distribution of analyte.
 In-house reference materials are characterised in the owner's laboratory and the measurement accuracy (bias) may be unknown.